-PURCHASES DIRECTLY CHARGED TO A FEDERAL AWARD
+PURCHASES CHARGED TO A FEDERAL AWARD

-To the extent that its requirements are not already included in this Policy, the District will comply with the Uniform Administrative Requirements, Cost Principals and Audit Requirements for Federal Awards, 2 C.F.R.
-Part 200, ("Uniform Guidance") when making purchases directly charged to a federal award.
-The District's contracts with respect to these purchases will contain the applicable provisions set forth in Appendix II to Part 200, Contract Provisions for Non-Federal Entity Contracts Under Federal Awards.
+The District will comply with the Uniform Administrative Requirements, Cost Principals and Audit Requirements for Federal Awards, 2 C.F.R.
+Part 200, ("Uniform Guidance") when making purchases of goods or services with funding that the District receives directly from a federal awarding agency or indirectly from a pass-through entity.
+The District's contracts with respect to these purchases will contain the applicable provisions set forth in Appendix II to Part 200, Contract Provisions for Non- Federal Entity Contracts Under Federal Awards.